-- grandfather, a thousand brothers, and the husband.
-They receive a share of the inheritance specified in the Qur'an and hadith as much as $\frac{1}{2}$, $\frac{1}{4}$, $\frac{1}{6}$, $\frac{1}{8}$, $\frac{1}{3}$ and $\frac{2}{3}$. - b.
-Zawilarham: is a kinship that is not entitled to be the heirs as they are from female lineage and some are females from male lineage.
+- a.
+Zavil furud is the heir who is determined by syara' to obtain a certain share in the distribution of the inheritance.
+There are 13 categories: nine female heirs, consisting of daughters, grand-daughters of sons, mothers, maternal and paternal grandmothers, sisters (siblings), and wives.
+There are four male heirs, consisting of the father, the paternal grandfather, a thousand brothers, and the husband.
+They receive a share of the inheritance specified in the Qur'an and hadith as much as $\frac{1}{2}$ , $\frac{1}{4}$ , $\frac{1}{6}$ , $\frac{1}{8}$ , $\frac{1}{3}$ and $\frac{2}{3}$ . - b.
+Zavil arham: is a kinship that is not entitled to be the heirs as they are from female lineage and some are females from male lineage.
 The former includes: grandchildren and granddaughters of daughters, maternal grandparents, sisters' sons and daughters (siblings), uncle and maternal aunt, while the later includes: brothers' daughter or niece (siblings-the same father), brothers' son and daughter (the same mother), the aunt of the father's side. - c.
-Ashabah: is the heir who gets the remaining inheritance after being distributed to other heirsthey are: (1) asabah bin nafsi are 12 male heirs, which includes: sons, grandchildren of sons, fathers, paternal grandparents, brothers (siblings, the same father), brothers' sons (sibling, the same father), paternal uncle (fathers' sibling), son of paternal uncle (fathers' sibling); (2) asabahbilghairi includes female heirs when meeting with four male heirs as siblings, consisting of daughters with sons, granddaughters of sons and grandchildren of children male, female sibling with sibling brother, sister and brother; (3) ashabahma'alghairi are two female heirs consisting of siblings and sisters by blood when meeting daughters or granddaughters of sons.
+Ashabah: is the heir who gets the remaining inheritance after being distributed to other heirs-they are: (1) asabah bin nafsi are 12 male heirs, which includes: sons, grandchildren of sons, fathers, paternal grandparents, brothers (siblings, the same father), brothers' sons (sibling, the same father), paternal uncle (fathers' sibling), son of paternal uncle (fathers' sibling); (2) asabah bilghairi includes female heirs when meeting with four male heirs as siblings, consisting of daughters with sons, granddaughters of sons and grandchildren of children male, female sibling with sibling brother, sister and brother; (3) ashabahma'alghairi are two female heirs consisting of siblings and sisters by blood when meeting daughters or granddaughters of sons.

-The three categories of heirs are determined based on kinship and marital relations, not including al-wala, because al-wala inheritance occurs if there is no heir from these two causes (kinship and marriage).
-Fiqh also regulates the barrier to inherit, meaning that inheritance barriers are causing the heirs to lose their right to inherit (Asrizal, 2016).
-There are two kinds of barriers: the washfiandsyakhsy barriers: the former prevents a person from getting an inheritance, because of one's social status (Ash-Shabuni, 1979; Lubis, 1980).
+The three categories of heirs are determined based on kinship and marital relations, not including alwala', because al-wala' inheritance occurs if there is no heir from these two causes (kinship and marriage).
+Figh also regulates the barrier to inherit, meaning that inheritance barriers are causing the heirs to lose their right to inherit (Asrizal, 2016).
+There are two kinds of barriers: the washfi and syaklusy barriers: the former prevents a person from getting an inheritance, because of one's social status (Ash-Shabuni, 1979; Lubis,

 - a.
 Slaves: do not have a right to inherit even though from their parents, since slaves' possessions belong to their masters. - b.
 Killers.
-If an heir kills the inheritor (for example, a child kills his father), he no longer has a right to inherit from their parents. - c.
-Different in faith.
+If an heir kills the inheritor (for example, a child kills his father), he no longer has a right to inherit from their parents. - Different in faith.
 A Muslim cannot inherit or be inherited by a non-Muslim, regardless of religions.